 Fried eggs are the centrepiece of a fried breakfast.
 They are the sun that the other elements revolve around.
 Many would disagree, but this is what I hold to be true.
 A runny yolk is a necessity, sausages need to have somewhere to dunk.

-A hungover breakfast with a new lover.
+A hungover breakfast with a new flame.
 A caff on Hoxton Street.
 The aroma of chip fat beckoning as we make our way past Ladbrooks and Bargain World, weaving between the shoppers lingering on the pavement between the back of the market stalls and the shops.
 On Saturday morning the street is bustling.
 Squeezing itself between Joy Cosmetics and Crispy Cod, Paula’s is grey tile floor, non-descript walls lined with wooden tables.
 A fridge counter with trays of sandwich fillings beckons.
 It’s overshadowed by the strip of backlit signage overhead, detailing all the combinations of fried food you could need for a hangover.

 We both order fried breakfasts.
 A side of chips which I stab at with a fork to dip into my runny eggs.
 Groggy from lack of sleep and not quite enough water to flush the alcohol from the night before.
 Gallons of builders’ tea wash down the greasy feast.
 Memories from the night before, make their way to the surface and join us at the table.